-Columbia Theological Seminary students, faculty, staff, and their immediate families.
-Cross-registered students (including students registered in the ATA DMin course) are considered Category A patrons for the semester that they are enrolled at Columbia Seminary.
+Columbia Theological Seminary students, faculty, staff, are automatically enrolled as library patrons.
+Cross-registered students are considered students for the semester that they are enrolled at Columbia Seminary.
 These library users are offered full use of the library materials and services, but are asked to use discretion in the number of items checked out in any given subject.

-All Category B Applications for Library Privileges will be reviewed by the library director.
+Community Patron Applications for Library Privileges will be reviewed by the library director.
 The applicant will be notified by email if the application is approved.
-There is no annual user fee, there is a six item check out limit, and Category B patrons may not use interlibrary loan.
+There is no annual user fee, there is a six item check out limit, and Community patrons may not use interlibrary loan.
 A borrower’s library privileges may be terminated at the discretion of the Library Director for violation of policies, disruptive behavior, or any activity deemed detrimental to the library or our primary users.

 *Greater Atlanta is defined as the 10 counties in the Atlanta Regional Commission: Cherokee, Clayton, Cobb, DeKalb, Douglas, Fayette, Fulton, Gwinnett, Henry and Rockdale.

-Circulating books for all students and Category B patrons are due four weeks after the date of check-out.
+Circulating books for all basic degree students and Community patrons are due four weeks after the date of check-out.
 If the due date falls on a day the Library is closed the next open date is used.
 At check-out the date due slip in the back of the book is stamped with the appropriate due date.
 Circulating books may be renewed up to two times, unless single-copy items have been requested by another user.
 Phone renewals are acceptable during the Library’s open hours.
-Overdue fines for books are 25 cents per day per book.
-For lost books, patrons are charged the actual replacement cost, plus a $25.00 processing fee.*
+Overdue fines for books are $.25 per day per book.
+For lost books, patrons are charged $75.00, plus a $25.00 processing fee.*

 DVDs may be checked-out for 7 days and may not be renewed.
 Overdue fines are $1.00 per day for DVDs.
-The fee for a lost item is the actual replacement cost, plus a $25.00 processing fee.*
+The fee for a lost item is $75.00, plus a $25.00 processing fee.*